 Power.
 For planning purposes, CCOs must assume there will be no power to operate office equipment.
-Access to a portable generator and plenty of fuel should be a top priority.
-CCOs should procure these requirements quickly (if not already acquired) because they will be bought quickly and will be hard to find in the local area.
-Resources are limited, and getting your requirement to the top of the installation priority list will be difficult.
-If approval for a generator is not possible, CCOs should consider relocating the operation to a site where generators will be available (e.g., hospital, commander’s office, command post).
+Securing access to a portable generator and adequate fuel should be a top priority.
+CCOs should prioritize these items and procure them quickly, given the potential for a shortage of supply.
+In the event power is scarce, CCOs should consider relocating the operation to a site where generators are available (such as hospital, commander’s office, or command post).
 These arrangements must be made in advance and detailed in the contingency plan.

-Offsite location.
-CCOs might need to work from an alternate location, so this option should be included in the continuity of operations plans.
-If the installation is severely damaged, the establishment of an offsite location should be considered.
+Off-site location.
+As briefly mentioned, CCOs might need to work from an alternate location, so this option should be included in the continuity of operations plans.
+If the installation is severely damaged, the establishment of an off-site location will become a critical necessity.
 Each CCO should designate proposed on-and off-installation alternative contracting sites in advance and incorporate them into the installation contingency plan.
-When an emergency or disaster event occurs, senior management must quickly decide how and from where the CCO will operate.
+When an emergency or disaster occurs, senior management must quickly decide how and from where the CCO will operate.

 Buying procedures.
-CCO plans should include the buying procedures that the contracting officers will use during an emergency.
-CCOs can avoid many buying problems by maintaining a current and accurate emergency support source list for commodities, services, and construction.
+CCO plans should include the buying procedures that the contracting officers will use during an emergency and the applicable acquisition flexibilities (FAR part 18).
+CCOs can also avoid buying problems by establishing and maintaining a current and accurate emergency support source list for commodities, services, and construction.
 This list should include the following:

 - Multiple vendors for all required goods and services